BEagle1984/silverback/_docs/1-quickstart/107-behaviors.md

 **Note:** The `Handle` receives a collection of `object` because a bunch of messages can be published at once via `IPublisher` or the consumer can be configured to process the messages in batch.
 {: .notice--info}

-**Note:** `IInboundMessage` and `IOutboundMessage` are internally used by Silverback to wrap the messages being sent to or received from the message broker and will be received by the `IBroker`.
+**Note:** `IInboundEnvelope` and `IOutboundEnvelope` are internally used by Silverback to wrap the messages being sent to or received from the message broker and will be received by the `IBroker`.
 Those interfaces contains the message plus the additional data like endpoint, headers, offset, etc.
 {: .notice--info}

 The `IBehavior` implementation have simply to be registered for DI.